Trending Now – FUNctional Fitness

 In my over-20-year career as a health and fitness professional, I have seen and participated in nearly every fitness trend to come down the pipeline, from Cardio Box and Urban Rebounding® to YogaFit® and CrossFit®.
 Locally, I see current trends most prevalent in small, boutique studios—but they are accessible to anyone with inclination and motivation.
-Our modern, screen-based jobs compared to more active/manual labor jobs of the past have contributed to a more sedentary lifestyle; some experts even propose that “sitting is the new smoking.”
+Our modern, screen-based jobs compared to more active/manual labor jobs of the past have contributed to a more sedentary lifestyle; I have seen more than a few healthcare advocate experts even propose that “sitting is the new smoking.”
 In response, many of the current ways to work out are bringing function back to our bodies in an attempt to reverse the negative affects of a sedentary lifestyle.
 These workouts can be self-directed in your home, at your gym or even on a playground.
-If choosing the self-sufficient path, I recommend that you spend a little time with a trainer face to face before embarking on a self-driven fitness journey; the initial investment will reap tremendous dividends toward results and injury prevention.

-Current fitness trends all have one thing in common: functional fitness.
+Current fitness trends at home or at a fitness center all have one thing in common: functional fitness.
 More specifically stated, functional fitness exercises train our bodies in multiple planes of motion by using whole-body integrated movements rather than isolated movements.
 Joseph Pilates, the creator of Pilates, says it best in his 1945 book, Return to Life Through Contrology: “Physical fitness is the first requisite of happiness … the attainment and maintenance of a uniformly developed body with a sound mind fully capable of naturally, easily and satisfactorily performing our many and varied tasks with spontaneous zest and pleasure.”

 It is no surprise that core-focused formats are trending—they work!
 Many of the popular core classes are some reformulation of the classic core conditioning, Pilates.
 Julie Preston, a local Pilates expert, believes, “Embracing the Pilates principles stands alone as the single-most beneficial personal outcome of fitness.
 Pilates is not about abdominal exercises, it’s about your life—moving well from our center, our powerhouse.”
 With a distinct Pilates flair, barre classes mix ballet conditioning, functional fitness, dance, and are set to music.
 Some barre classes bring your heart rate up, while others focus on toning.
 Choose barre if you enjoy rhythmic exercise or need a new form of cardio.
 Barre classes are great cross training for runners and anyone wanting to firm up.
 Outside of barre classes, there are many core fusion or hybrid classes offered locally, and the self-sufficient exerciser can subscribe to PilatesAnytime for the best cache of online core workouts including barre.